 Living in a Cave

 Another option is to live among the trees.
 If you love nature, a tree house could be for you.
-Michael Garnier, a builder and woodworker, has been building these homes for 25 years.
-“Treehouses are becoming more and more adult,” he said.
+Michael Garnier, a builder and woodworker, has built these homes for 25 years.
+“Treehouses are becoming more and more for adults” he said.
 “They’re not just for kids anymore.”
-Garnier also said more and more people are looking to live in these alternative homes.
+Garnier also said more and more people want to live in these alternative homes.
 Some even use them as bedrooms for guests, or for an office space.
 Like tiny homes, tree houses teach you to get rid of things you don’t need or are not useful.
 They also bring out the kid in all of us.
-Tree house homes have everything a person could want like a bed, a refrigerator, a microwave, and living spaces.
-Some tree houses cost between $75,000 and $500,000 including the materials and decorations.
-Some tree house homes can be built in 4-5 months.
+Treehouses have everything a person could want like a bed, a refrigerator, a microwave, and living spaces.
+Some tree houses cost between $75,000 and $500,000 with the materials and decorations.

-If you have always loved the water, maybe a houseboat is the right home for you.
-Bonnie from Wakefield, Québec, Canada, wanted a tiny home and when her friend suggested a houseboat, she loved the idea.
-Her home is called The River Den, and it has windows, a classic ship’s wheel, a fireplace, a few decks, a toilet, and a burner for cooking.
-Bonnie says the river water is clean and is great for washing dishes, rinsing up, just not for drinking.
+If you love the water, maybe a houseboat is the right home for you.
+Bonnie from Québec, Canada, wanted a tiny home so when her friend brought up the idea of a houseboat, she just loved the it.
+Her home is called The River Den, and it has windows, a ship’s wheel, a fireplace, a few decks, a toilet, and a kitchen for cooking.
+Bonnie says the river water is clean and is great for washing dishes, just not for drinking.
 Someday, she hopes to build solar panels on the roof of her boat, to save more energy.
-Bonnie’s home was built from five 9-meter boats that are especially sturdy and can support a lot of weight.
+Bonnie’s home was built from five 9-meter boats that are especially strong and can carry a lot of weight.
 The project took four months to complete and Bonnie lets other people experience her home too.
-She rents out her home on Airbnb so others can get away from the chaos of city life and enjoy nature.
+She rents out her home so others can get away from the noises of city life and enjoy the quiet of nature.
 Bonnie loves living on her houseboat.
 “It’s great to wake up on the water, and jump in the river first thing in the morning.
 It’s a really peaceful way to live.”

 - Would you like to live in an alternative home?